Kelsey Grammer: 2005–present: Continued acclaim

+In 2011, he was originally announced to provide the voice of Henry J. Waternoose III in the prequel to Monsters, Inc., Monsters University, and he was meant to replace James Coburn, following Coburn's death in 2002.
+The character, however, got cut from the film.

-In 2014, Grammer returned to sitcom television in Partners with comedian Martin Lawrence.
+In 2014, Grammer came back to sitcom television when he appeared in Partners with comedian Martin Lawrence.
 The Lionsgate-produced show was written and executive produced by Robert L. Boyett and Robert Horn, known for writing hit shows like Family Matters, Living Single, Full House, Designing Women, and Perfect Strangers.
 Despite this, the show was cancelled after its first season.
 Later that same year, Grammer starred in several films such as Bonaparte in The Expendables 3 (2014) and as Harold Attinger in Transformers: Age of Extinction (2014).

-He played the character Buckley in Best of Enemies (2015) and appeared as both the narrator and Herod the Great, in the National Geographic TV film Killing Jesus.
-More recent work includes a role as Harry Hamilton in the Netflix film Like Father (2018), alongside Kristen Bell, and as a detective opposite Nicolas Cage in Grand Isle (2019).
+He appeared as both the narrator and Herod the Great, in the National Geographic TV film Killing Jesus.
+In 2015, Grammer and John Lithgow lent their voices to the critically acclaimed documentary Best of Enemies as William F. Buckley Jr. and Gore Vidal, respectively.
+The documentary surrounds the events around the televised debates between intellectuals Vidal and Buckley during the 1968 United States presidential election.
+The film premiered at the 2015 Sundance Film Festival and was shortlisted for the Academy Award for Best Documentary but did not make the final cut.